ckadirt/Algonauts2025_Vault/03 Experiments/Window time variation/Developer kit features.md

 This other experiment is using `wolf` for training and `life` for validation.
 ![[Pasted image 20250301094541.png]]

-Why did I perforem the experiment using such small amount of data, I mean of co
+Why did I perform the experiment using such small amount of data, it was just to compare with the result of the paligemma2 3b features, and since I just have